 - Connecting international traders with Antwerp-based partners

-This support infrastructure is one reason why so many international diamond companies choose to base their European operations in Antwerp rather than London, Amsterdam, or Tel Aviv.
+This support infrastructure is one of the key reasons so many international diamond companies choose to base their European operations in Antwerp rather than London, Amsterdam or Tel Aviv.

 3. International Trade Promotion